 2. Cover All Bases

 Spray and wipe is not the only way you are going to win the battle.
 Although most illnesses are spread through contaminated surfaces and physical contact, there are also those that can survive long durations airborne.
-Products such as Dettol Neutra Air are great for not only killing 99.9% of the bacteria in the air but leaving behind a clean and fresh scent.
+Some air fresheners are able to odour neutralise as well as eradicate airborne germs.
+Talk to one of our sales team for more specific help with this.

 Body spillages are another extremely infectious hurdle to overcome.
 Try using Sanitaire Emergency Clean Up which not only absorbs 400 times its own volume weight but it is also effective against gram positive and gram negative bacteria.